dlr-alr/dlr-elastic-calibration/README.md

 # dlr-elastic-calibration

-This is the website for the paper, hosted by github.
+This is the website for the paper, hosted by GitHub.